cheat-sheets/game-theory-cheat-sheet/README.md

 Both players playing tit-for-tat is not subgame perfect.

----

-**Stochastic Game** - a generalization of repeated games.
-  - agents repeatedly play games from a set of normal-form games.
-  - the game played at any iteration depends on the previous game played and on the actions taken by all agents in that game.

----

 #### The Folk theorem
   - Take a Nash equilibrium from the stage game
   - Consider any alternative set of strategies such that the expected utility for those strategies in the stage game is